Definition – What is a brand strategy?

-In theory, the design possibilities are unlimited.
-However, the crucial question is: Which design is the right one for a certain company?
+In theory, the creative possibilities for branding are unlimited.
+The crucial question is: Which brand design is right for your company?
 Which design helps the brand present itself in the right light, inspire people, and sell its products or service better?

-This is where brand strategy comes in.
-Before the design phase can begin, it is essential to strategically classify the brand and define the right positioning.
-This includes not only locating the brand in the market environment, but also taking a position in the figurative sense:
+This is where brand strategy comes into focus.
+Before starting with the design, it is essential to strategically classify the brand and define the right positioning.
+This includes not only positioning in the market environment, but also taking a figurative position:

 What does the brand stand for?